leolion3/University_Stuff/WLAN/README.md

 ### Troubleshooting

-- If required to enter a domain name on certain systems, enter `wlan.radius.uni-bremen.de`
+- If required to enter a domain name on certain systems, enter `radius.wlan.uni-bremen.de`
 - If the authentication method doesn't work, try PEAP with MS-CHAPv2 (Happens sometimes on Linux/Android)

 ## Android